robertwayne/dpymenus/README.md

 ### Generic Input Matching
-For Text Menu styles, the library contains some preset constants to use in the constants directory.
-You can import what you need as such:
+For Text Menu styles, the library contains some preset constants for quick, generic use-cases.
+You can import what you need by name, or all at once like such:

 `from dpymenus.constants import *`